-I know exactly how this feels because I’ve been caught in such a trap for years, until I realized, that every time I practice something, there should be a specific purpose as to why I’m practicing it.
+I know exactly how this feels because I’ve been caught in such a trap for years until I realized, that every time I practice something, there should be a specific purpose as to why I’m spending time practicing it.

 When you know what you’re going to achieve with the particular practicing item you are learning, and have at least an idea on how it fits in the whole picture, some great things will start happening:

-- Your level of motivation to practice will increase – because you’re seeing results every time you practice.
+1. Your level of motivation to practice will increase – because you’re seeing results from your guitar practice time.

-- You will get more out of each practice session – because having a clear purpose keeps you focused and your mind is less likely to start drifting away.
+2. You will get more out of each guitar practice session – because having a clear purpose keeps you focused and your mind is less likely to start drifting away.

-- You will spend more time practicing, rather than searching randomly on Google and Youtube for exercises – because you know exactly what you need and what you should look for.
+4. You will spend more time actually practicing guitar, rather than searching randomly on Google and Youtube for exercises – because you know exactly what you need and what you should look for.

-I’ll show you how to focus your practicing through an exercise I’m sure you’ve encountered before in some variation or another:
+I’ll show you how to focus your guitar practice time through an exercise I’m sure you’ve encountered before in some variation or another:

 I’ve spent countless hours practicing exercises like this and I’m sure they’ve somewhat helped my musical progress.
-However, I would have gained way more had I practiced these exercise with intentions that are more specific than training my fingers or playing faster
+However, I would have gained way more had I practiced this exercise with intentions more specific than training my fingers or playing faster.

 The aim of this lesson is to show how you can get more from even such a simple exercise if you know what to look for, and have specific goals you want to achieve while practicing it.

-What you will do is, practice that same exercise but this time, you will ask questions to yourself while you’re doing it.
+What you will do is to, practice that same exercise but this time, you will ask questions to yourself while you’re doing it.

-- Is my left hand in the correct position while I’m playing each note? (consult with your teacher, or do an online search about correct hand positions.
-Incorrect hand positions will lead to inefficient playing, habits that will be hard to correct, and can even lead to hand injury)
+1. Is my left hand in the correct position while I’m playing each note? (consult with your teacher, or do an online search about correct hand positions.
+Incorrect hand positions will lead to inefficient playing, habits that will be hard to correct, and can even lead to a hand injury)

-- Repeat question 1, this time focusing on the right hand
+2. Repeat question 1, this time focusing on the right hand.

 If you do find you have a problem with synchronization, it is possible that one of your hands needs more training to “catch up” with the other, thus you may need to revisit question 1 or 2 before moving forward.

 In the exercise we’re using, every note gets one beat.
-You have to be careful that all beats are equal, not have a few short notes followed by a longer note.
+You have to be careful that all notes are held for an equal duration of time, not have a few short notes followed by a longer note.

 The solution for this is simple – lower the speed of the whole exercise to the speed where you’re able to make the string changes correctly.
 Don’t worry if you have to play the exercise very slow, speed will come as we’ll see in the next section.